jblindsay/whitebox-tools/README.md

 - ***MinimumFilter***: Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster.
 - ***ModifiedKMeansClustering***: Performs a modified k-means clustering operation on a multi-spectral dataset.
 - ***Mosaic***: Mosaics two or more images together.
+- ***MosaicWithFeathering***: Mosaics two images together using a feathering technique in overlapping areas to reduce edge-effects.
 - ***OlympicFilter***: Performs an olympic smoothing filter on an image.
 - ***Opening***: An opening is a mathematical morphology operating involving a dilation (max filter) of an erosion (min filter) set.
 - ***NormalizedDifferenceVegetationIndex***: Calculates the normalized difference vegetation index (NDVI) from near-infrared and red imagery.